zkf1997/DART/VolSMPL/README.md

 pip install git+https://github.com/markomih/COAP.git
 ```

-To run the navigation demo in EgoBody scenes, please download the scene assets from [EgoBody](https://egobody.ethz.ch/) and place the scene assets in `./data/scene_mesh_4render`.
+To run the navigation demo in EgoBody scenes, please download the scene assets from [EgoBody dataset](https://egobody.ethz.ch/data/dataset/scene_mesh_4render_dart.zip) and place the scene assets in `./data/scene_mesh_4render`.
 The dataset structure should look like this:

 ```
   ./